-§ 202-41 Conservation Subdivision Site Analysis.
+§ 202-41 Conservation Subdivision Site Analysis. ~~Lands for park, recreation, open space or other municipal purposes.~~

-The following site analysis shall be submitted by the applicant pursuant to this Article in addition to the other pertinent requirements of these regulations.
+A. The following site analysis shall be submitted by the applicant pursuant to this Article law in addition to the other pertinent requirements of these regulations-Town of Woodstock Subdivision of Land Law.
 A site analysis shall include an identification of both primary and secondary conservation lands within a parcel(s) as defined in Article IV.
 The site analysis shall include a Site Analysis Map that includes the information listed below.
 Conditions beyond the parcel boundaries may be generally described on the basis of existing published data available from local, County, State or Federal governmental agencies, or from aerial photographs.